subi3wr3x/SecDevOps/uuencode-py/README.md

 ```
 #### Expectations
 - The original .uue file will differ from the final decoded UUENCODED_FILE.uue.hello.uue as it does not take the final name with it as that would be undesirable (if sent via an unencrypted transport)
-- The final decode file will always be named test.text.tar
+- The final decoded file will always be named test.text.tar

 #### Examples